-Medical costs insurance – Med pay and PIP coverage kick in for immediate expenses like dental work, chiropractic care, rehabilitation expenses, ambulance fees and EMT expenses.
+Medpay and Personal Injury Protection – Med pay and PIP coverage kick in for immediate expenses like dental work, chiropractic care, rehabilitation expenses, ambulance fees, and EMT expenses.
 The coverages can be used to cover expenses not covered by your health insurance policy or if you lack health insurance entirely.
-They cover all vehicle occupants and will also cover if you are hit as a while walking down the street.
+They cover all vehicle occupants and will also cover if you are hit while walking down the street.
 PIP coverage is not universally available but can be used in place of medical payments coverage

-Comprehensive or Other Than Collision – This pays to fix your vehicle from damage that is not covered by collision coverage.
+Comprehensive – This pays to fix your vehicle from damage that is not covered by collision coverage.
 You need to pay your deductible first then the remaining damage will be covered by your comprehensive coverage.

-Coverage for liability – Liability insurance provides protection from damages or injuries you inflict on other’s property or people that is your fault.
-This coverage protects you against other people’s claims, and does not provide coverage for damage to your own property or vehicle.
+Liability Coverage – Liability insurance provides protection from damages or injuries you inflict on other’s property or people that is your fault.
+This coverage protects you against other people’s claims and does not provide coverage for damage to your own property or vehicle.

-Coverage consists of three different limits, bodily injury per person, bodily injury per accident and property damage.
-Your policy might show limits of 50/100/50 that means you have a $50,000 limit per person for injuries, a limit of $100,000 in injury protection per accident, and property damage coverage for $50,000.
+Coverage consists of three different limits, bodily injury per person, bodily injury per accident, and property damage.
+Your policy might show limits of 50/100/50 which means you have a $50,000 limit per person for injuries, a limit of $100,000 in injury protection per accident, and property damage coverage of $50,000.

-Collision coverage pays for things such as sustaining damage from a pot hole, hitting a mailbox and colliding with a tree.
+Collision coverage pays for things such as sustaining damage from a pothole, hitting a mailbox, or colliding with a tree.
 This coverage can be expensive, so analyze the benefit of dropping coverage from lower value vehicles.
 Another option is to choose a higher deductible in order to get cheaper collision rates.